Phandoh/DCIT_205_IA/README.md

 Step 2: Navigate to where you want to save the cloned repository by typing 'cd' followed by the path.
 For example if you want to save it in Desktop type : cd Desktop/

-Step 3: Type git clone https://github.com/Phandoh/DCIT_205_IA.git
+Step 3: Type git clone <https://github.com/Phandoh/DCIT_205_IA.git>

 Step 4: After cloning, navigate into the folder named "DCIT_205_IA" using the same method as step 2.

 Step 5: You can then proceed with working on the project.

-# Student Details.
+## Student Details

 Student Name: Phandoh Kwabena Eyiah

 Student ID: 11348753

-# Below are screenshots of the pages of the website.
+## Below are screenshots of the pages of the website

 Home Page:
 ![Home page](images/Home.png)